niiknow/ClaudiAuth/README.md

 # ClaudiAuth
- This project start as a mean to gain deeper understanding of AWS Cognito User Pool API/SDK.
-It can also be use as a Authentication starter project.
+Originally created to learn AWS Cognito User Pool API/SDK.
+It can be use as a Authentication Starter Project.

 ## Tech Stack
+* NodeJS
 * AWS CLI
-* NodeJS
-* ClaudiaJS
 * Cognito User Pool
-* AWS Lambda + API Gateway as micro service
+* ClaudiaJS: AWS Lambda + API Gateway as micro service
 * AWS S3 as backend storage

 ## Goal/Tasks